Somerville, Massachusetts: Federal and state representation

 Somerville is part of Massachusetts's 7th congressional district for purposes of elections to the United States House of Representatives.
 It is represented by Representative Ayanna Pressley.

 For representation to the Massachusetts Senate, Somerville is entirely within the Second Middlesex district.
 For representation to the Massachusetts House of Representatives, Somerville is part of the 26th, 27th and 34th Middlesex districts.
 The 26th Middlesex district includes East Somerville, Brickbottom, and a portion of the Union Square area, as well as portions of Cambridge, The 34th Middlesex district includes Winter Hill and Teele Square, as well as portions of Medford.
-The remainder of the city, just over half, comprises the 27th Middlesex district, which does not extend outside Somerville.
+The remainder of the city, just over half, is the 27th Middlesex district, which is entirely within Somerville.